Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-There are many wonderful poodle mixes or “doodle” breeds you can choose from.
-While most of these dogs tend to be low shedding like their Poodle parent, there is no guarantee that they will be hypoallergenic.
-However, these Poodle offspring do tend to inherit the Poodle’s intelligence, athleticism, and affectionate nature, which means you can’t really go wrong with just about any Poodle mix.
+There are many excellent poodle mixes or “doodle” breeds you can choose from.
+While most of these dogs aren’t heavy shedders, there is no guarantee that they will be hypoallergenic.
+However, they often inherit the Poodle’s intelligence, athleticism, and affectionate nature, which means you can’t go wrong with any Poodle mix.

 You may also be interested in: